Food Freedom is a term that restrictive diets like Whole30 try to hijack. But food freedom really only applies to intuitive eating.

 In its most simplistic definition, intuitive eating is restoring us to factory settings.
 The way God intended us to be.

 Our bodies are incredible!
 If we listen, our bodies will tell us exactly when we’re hungry; when we’re full; when we’re satisfied; and even what nutrients we need to thrive.

 Food Freedom has to mean you truly have freedom in your food choices.
-No guilt.
-No debate on what’s “healthier.”
-No outside influence from diet culture.
-No rules.
+No guilt or debate on what’s “healthier.”
+Abandonment of all food rules.
+Refusal of allowing outside influence from diet culture.
 No limitations.
-No “if” statements to limit the when, what or how much.
+And no “if” statements to limit the when, what or how much.
 Just pure freedom.

 Do you have food freedom?
 Or do you have diet culture’s hijacked version of it?